Sanith-Garipally/Mb-Tech-paper-GraphQL/README.md

 ```

-The above two code snippets are the HTTP responses, If we observe closely we require the name of the user and title of the posts, but when we are receiving the response we are fetching the extra data like address, content, comments.
+The above two code snippets are the HTTP responses, we require only name and post's title but along with them we are fetching unnecessary data like address, content, comments.

 There are two main problems with the current REST APIs:
 * **Over fetching.**